 The vast majority of students join UMTYMP in Algebra I. Each year about 900 students apply to UMTYMP Algebra and take our Algebra Qualifying Exam; all students in grades 5-7 are eligible to take the exam.
 We generally accept about 150 students in the Twin Cities, and about 25 each in Duluth and Rochester.
 Usually, dates and registration information are posted on this page by mid-December each year.
 However, this year, we ask that you please fill out this Google Form to be alerted when we have more information about the logistics of the Spring 2021 UMTYMP Qualifying Exams.

 UMTYMP Algebra Qualifying Exam

 Students who wish to begin UMTYMP Algebra in the fall must take the qualifying exam in the spring.
-The registration deadlines are as follows:

 Registration for the qualifying exam costs $60 for the Twin Cities and Rochester sites, and $45 for the Duluth site.
 Scholarships for students with financial need are available.
 Please contact the office if the exam fee is a hardship.